A Makers' Dinner: a blissful time for those in love with wine.

 "As of today, I officially appoint Rei Kawakami as the Head of Winemaking at Kisvin Winery."

-These words were spoken for the first time, here and now.
+These words were spoken for the first time, at this place, on this night.
 Kawakami is 29 years old.
-He knocked on Kisvin's door at 20 while working part-time jobs, and nine years later, he arrived here.
-His voice, as he took the podium, was calm yet filled with firm resolve.
+He first entered Kisvin at the age of 20 while working part-time jobs, and after nine years, he has reached this point.
+His voice during the speech was calm yet filled with firm resolve.
 "I will continue to build upon the history of Kisvin that Ogihara and Saito have created, and I will strive to further enhance the quality of our wines."

-The Climax of the Winemaker's Dinner
+The End of the Makers' Dinner

 ●Main Dining Room "OTTO SETTE"